A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Empirical Study Design

 \subsection{Experimental Setup}

-In this empirical study, as discussed in Section~\ref{background}, we consider six alternative ML techniques.
-Three of them are traditional, i.e., SVM, RF and OC-SVM (see Section~\ref{traditional}).
-The three remaining ones are deep learning-based, i.e., DeepLog\cite{du2017deeplog}, LogRobust~\cite{zhang2019robust} and LSTM~\cite{hochreiter1997LSTM} (see Section~\ref{deep}).
+In this empirical study, as discussed in Section~\ref{background}, we consider nine alternative ML techniques.
+Three of them are traditional: SVM, RF (supervised) and OC-SVM (semi-supervised); see Section~\ref{traditional}.
+The others are deep learning-based: LogRobust~\cite{zhang2019robust}, LSTM~\cite{hochreiter1997LSTM}, NeuralLog~\cite{le2021logNeural}\footnote{~ \new{NeuralLog was intentionally designed without incorporating any template extraction technique (see Section~\ref{deep}).
+We therefore consider two versions of this ML technique in our experiments: one version (called ``NeuralLog1'') that we trained using raw log messages from all the seven datasets (see Section~\ref{datasets}) and another version (called ``NeuralLog2''), where the ML model is fed with the templates extracted by means of Drain; such templates are also fed to the remaining ML techniques for consistency (see Section~\ref{experimentalMethodology}).}}(supervised), DeepLog~\cite{du2017deeplog}, and Logs2Graphs~\cite{li2024graph} (semi-supervised); see Section~\ref{deep}.